n-grace-henry/MS-Thesis/README.md

 replicates.csv -> this file is all the replicate data before I average it with the cooresponding sample and delete the replicates from the data file.

+all.data.csv -> all corrected data including the points that did not end up getting data.
+Full time series data including the NA points.

 ## progress_logs